License Fee

 ❓ Frequently Asked Questions

-No; the License Fee is a one-time upfront payment, while royalties are ongoing fees based on revenue.
+• How is the license fee different from royalties?
+The license fee is a one-time upfront payment, while royalties are ongoing payments based on sales.

 📌 Summary